 [†]Bayer Fluency Agent is only required to be used in place of graphite or talc lubricants on vacuum equipped planters that are sowing neonicotinoid treated seeds in Canada.
-Refer to the Bayer Fluency Agent section for more information.
+Refer to the Bayer Fluency Agent section for more information. ‡Conventional hoppers only, not applicable with bulk fill.

-NOTE: See "Field Check Seed Population" on page 2-41 for more information.
+NOTE: See "Field Check Seed Population" on page 2-42 for more information.
 Always field check seed population to ensure planting rates are correct.